Natasha, Pierre & The Great Comet of 1812: Musical numbers

-Note: An aria for Natasha, "Natasha Lost", was cut during the Broadway production but is included on the original cast recording between number 8 ("Natasha & Anatole") and number 9 ("The Duel").
-"Dust and Ashes" was added for the Broadway production.
+Note: An aria for Natasha, "Natasha Lost", was cut during the Broadway production but is included on the original cast recording between numbers 8 ("Natasha & Anatole") and 9 ("The Duel").
+"Dust and Ashes" was added for the A.R.T. production.
+In 2020, Malloy released a song titled "Epilogue", a solo for Pierre after the finale that wasn't a part of the original musical.